mwcz/clayto-hugo/content/posts/060 - Low-fi Laptop Hard-drive Cloning/index.md

 ## Step 2.
 Prepare the destination laptop to receive the image

-On the destination laptop, you'll need two pieces of information to proceed.
+On the destination laptop, gather two pieces of information, the destination laptop's IP and the path to the disk.

 ### The destination laptop's *wired* IP address